stoyky/stoyky.github.io/content/blog/keepassxc_syncthing/index.md

 ---
 title: "KeepassXC + SyncThing = :heart:"
 description: How to synchronize a KeepassXC database across devices.
+summary: Learn how to use SyncThing to synchronize KeepassXC databases across devices and regain ownership of your data.
 tags: ["cyber security", "password management"]
 ---

-Learn how to use SyncThing to synchronize KeepassXC databases across devices and regain ownership of your data.

 ## Introduction